 The road repairs were related to pothole repairs resulting from a cracked sewer line on LaFitte Court.
 The repair totaled \$943, and was a one-time occurrence.
-The appropriate annual amortization amount and adjustment is shown in Table 7-3.
+The appropriate annual amortization amount and adjustment is shown in Table 3.

-In addition, staff believes that several adjustments need to be made to several other transfer related expenses.
-The \$562 expense related to the legal ad for the certificate transfer, as well as a \$100 expense for a DEP fee related to the wastewater permit transfer, should be amortized over a five-year period because they are one-time occurrences.
-The appropriate annual amortization amounts and adjustments are shown in Table 7-3.
+In addition, we find that several adjustments need to be made to several other transfer related expenses.
+The \$562 expense related to the legal ad for the certificate transfer, as well as a \$100 expense for a DEP fee related to the wastewater permit transfer, shall be amortized over a five-year period because they are one-time occurrences.
+The appropriate annual amortization amounts and adjustments are shown in Table 3.

 A second non-recurring expense item was incurred during the test year that was not included in O&M expenses.
 This \$7,800 expense was incurred in February 2019 for DEP-required pond cleaning for two of the Utility's three RIBs.
-The Utility classified the expense as Amortization Expense - Other, but staff believes the amount should be included in O&M expense and amortized over five years.
-The Utility also indicated that an additional \$5,050 will be needed to remove vegetation from the remaining RIB.
-The RIB clearing is a DEP requirement as well.
-The amount should be amortized over five years.
-The appropriate annual amortization amounts for pond cleaning are shown in Table 7-3.
+The Utility classified the expense as Amortization Expense - Other, but we find that the amount shall be included in O&M expense and amortized over five years.
+The Utility also indicated that an additional \$5,050 will be needed to remove vegetation from the remaining RIB.30 The RIB clearing is a DEP requirement as well.
+The amount shall be amortized over five years.
+The appropriate annual amortization amounts for pond cleaning are shown in Table 3.